 Sometimes you’ll get away with stashing your axe in the overhead bin; other times you’ll get a stern communiqué from an overworked flight attendant instructing you to commit your precious guitar to the frigid no-man’s-land of the airplane’s belly.
-On that occasion, by all means, make a case for stowing your guitar in the cabin or in a coat closet.
+On that occasion, by all means, make a case for flying with a guitar in the cabin or in a coat closet.
 Just remember that a taser to the throat is the TSA’s signature response to passenger disobedience, and it leaves a mark.

 Yes, in some situations all you can do is swallow hard, send your guitar to the bottom, and brace yourself for the impending ulcers.
-To help you avoid that situation, we offer up these 7 Tips For Flying With Your Guitar, with special mention to international clinician, producer and session player Jeff McErlain for his insights.
+To help you avoid that situation, we offer up these 7 tips for flying a guitar, with special mention to international clinician, producer and session player Jeff McErlain for his insights.

 1. Loosen the strings on your guitar

 Temperature and pressure changes in flight can put enough strain on your guitar to snap that perfectly angled mahogany neck — unless your strings are loose.
-Whether you can fit your guitar in the overhead bin or have to nervously watch as it slips out of sight on the luggage belt, you should always loosen your strings before you close the case.
+Whether you can fit your guitar in the overhead bin or have to nervously watch as it slips out of sight on the luggage belt, you should always loosen your strings before you go flying with a guitar.
 Taut guitar strings have over 300lbs of tension – you don’t want that to work against you.

 2. Stuff it like a turkey.

 Guitars are fragile.
 Most of us know this.
 But a lot of people don’t.
 It’s a good idea to give your guitar some extra padding and support by stuffing a few t-shirts, socks or hotel towels into the cavities of your guitar case.
-Pay special attention to the headstock and neck – these are the most common break points.
+Pay special attention to the headstock and neck – these are the most common break points, especially when flying with a guitar.
 You want to minimize movement of your instrument within the case and at the same time provide some cushion to soften blows from the drops, falls, and throws of disgruntled airport employees.

-3. Know which airlines allow guitars to be stowed as a carry-on.
+3. Know which airlines allow guitars as carry-ons.

 To make it easier for you, we put together this list of airlines that are guitar friendly.
 If an airline is not on this list it’s because they don’t make stated carry-on exceptions for instruments or we couldn’t find any info on their site.
-It’s still a good idea to call ahead after checking airline websites for carry-on policies.
+It’s still a good idea to call ahead after checking airline websites for carry-on policies about flying with a guitar.
 They often have provisions for instruments.

 4. Get a travel guitar.